Which months of the year would you recommend for walking in France?

 This is the full list of French public holidays.

 Can you suggest an area where we can base ourselves and do day walks?

-We don’t do day walks, so we can’t really advise you from experience.
+We don’t normally do day walks, so we can’t really advise you from direct experience.
 However, Burgundy, Dordogne and Provence are good walking areas.
-The local Office of Tourism usually has a list of day walks in their area.
+The local village Offices of Tourism usually have a list of day walks in their area.

 An ideal introduction to walking in France is the first section of the Canal du Nivernais walk from Auxerre to Clamecy.
-The path is flat, the scenery is beautiful and the villages are not far apart.
-You can break it up into short stages if you want (that’s what we did because of the heat).
+The path is flat, the scenery is beautiful, the villages are not far apart and there is an SNCF train station at each end of the walk.
+You can break it up into short stages if you want (that’s what we did, but it was because of the heat).